ZacBlanco/zacblanco.github.io/education/discrete-math/notes.md

 These are notes for the version of the class which is being taught by professor Minsky in the Spring of 2016.

 ## Lecture 1 - January 20th 2016

+**Class Information**

+In this class we use the book _"Discrete Math"_ by Kenneth Rosen, 7th Edition.
+We cover chapters, 1, 2, 5, 9, and 13.